littlepunks/autohome/README.md

 This is the test version of AutoHome for debugging.

 To make ready for prod:
-- Uncomment RRD sections
-- Change sockets/port to 80 in settings.json
-- Comment/uncomment: serial io, stuff around serialport and gw.open
-- Uncomment tuya/tp-link sections
+- Edit package.json to run without -d and -t

+To run:
+npm start

 (c) 2020 David Jacobsen